swayos/swayos.github.io/README.md

 # SwayOS

-SwayOS is a productivity-oriented minimalist and super elegant desktop layer over unix-like operating systems that can be installed as a standalone OS also.
+SwayOS is a productivity-oriented minimalist and super elegant desktop layer for unix-like operating systems.
 It is suitable for office, internet, system administration and programming work out of the box.

 {% include youtube.html id="YRIKNGHb1Kw" %}